jpotts/alfresco-developer-series/behaviors/tutorial/tutorial.md

     public static final String PROP_RATING = "rating";
     public static final String PROP_AVERAGE_RATING = "averageRating";

-*Listing 6: Updated SomeCoModel with new constants*

 That's all we need to do for the model.
 After restarting Alfresco you should see the aspect in the “Add Aspect” action configuration wizard.

-**Write a server-side JavaScript file that creates test data**
+### Write a server-side JavaScript file that creates test data

 In the last article we used Java to test out the model by writing code against the Alfresco Web Services API.
 This time, let's use JavaScript